-- 212

-- 213 The ASCCC will do a technical assistance visit to support Mission's Senate leadership.
+Echeverri announced that the ASCCC will do a technical assistance visit to support Mission's Senate leadership.

-- 214

-215 District Strategic Plan Approval
+District Strategic Plan Approval

 Echeverri reported on progress regarding revisions of mission and vision statements.
-She willsend out the modified language.
+She will send out the modified language.

-- 218 - Hernandez noted that these revisions went to the colleges' shared governance councils but not - to the local senates, although it is in the 10 + 1.
-He also observed that the goals are intended to - be aspirational in tone and in alignment with the State Chancellor's Office, and further - 222 emphasized that these are district goals, not goals of each individual college.
+Hernandez noted that these revisions went to the colleges' shared governance councils but not to the local senates, although it is in the 10 + 1.
+He also observed that the goals are intended to